ydyoon93/reconnection-stochastic-heating/README.md

 # reconnection_stochastic_heating
-Simulation data that shows ion stochastic heating in a magnetic reconnection situation
+Simulation and plotting scripts to verify stochastic ion heating in magnetic reconnection.